Wizkid uses 'Made In Lagos' to chronicle personal topics in an evolved and calm manner [Album Review]

 When we finally got Made In Lagos on October 30, 2020, that 18-minute conversation felt like a playbook for the album.
 In those moments, he was calm, playful, articulate and peaceful.
 He has also lost his boundless energy of the early 2010s.
 He moved gracefully through the stairs of life and seemed relieved that his Oddyseus was finally coming home.

 Made In Lagos is the brainwork of a man who only makes music to feed his fans and satisfy his love for the craft.
-He doesn’t seem driven to prove a point or to take unnecessary risks.
-This is Wizkid operating by his own rules and finding unique ways to excel in it.
+He doesn’t seem driven to prove a point where he takes unnecessary risks.
+This is Wizkid operating by his own rules and finding unique ways to excel at that reality.

 Just like that Beat 103.6 FM, ‘Blessed’ featuring Damian Marley is emblematic of this album.
-It encapsulates everything that ‘Made In Lagos’ is thematically, sonically and topically about in one track.
+It encapsulates everything that ‘Made In Lagos’ thematically, sonically and topically represents.
 But what really stands out is Wizkid’s take on his own evolution, wins, losses, pleasures and his peace.

 ALSO READ: Wizkid: The journey to ‘Made In Lagos’